uhm-coe/assist/_posts/2016-06-22-update-owncloud-client-mac.markdown

 ---
 layout: post
-title: "Update Your ownCloud Client on Your Mac Computer"
+title: "Update the ownCloud Client on a Mac Computer"
 date: 2016-06-22 08:00:00
 readtime: 4
 category: How-to